fbpx

 Approximately 16km, very difficult, not advisable without a guide in current state, Mosquito Mountain may be becoming difficult to pass again on the northeast side.

 The trail is fairly easy as far as the Melville Hall river, about 7km in.
 Although by distance this is more or less the half way point, do not be drawn into thinking that you’re half way through your hike in terms of time (if it takes you 2 hours to reach the Melville Hall river, expect a further 5 hours to finish the hike).
 Finding your way passed the river is not totally straighforward.
 First you cross the small tributary you arrive at, then through another small bit of forest over to the main river.
-Immediately cross this river and head into the forest on the other side.
-After a few minutes in the trees on the other side you cross the river again, where you’ll find a trail sign pointing onto the trail that quickly leads to the collapsed camping hut.
+Immediately cross this river and head into the forest and up the river on the other side.
+After a few minutes in the trees on the other side you cross the river again, where you’ll find a trail sign (best camping spot at this point) pointing onto the trail that quickly leads to the collapsed camping hut.
 From the hut onwards the trail becomes increasingly more severe as you climb mosquito mountain.
-At the time of writing it has not been properly recleared, just made passable, although following the route is not too difficult.
-After a long climb you’re greeted with a bench and another collapsed hut.
+After a long, overgrown climb you’re greeted with a bench and another collapsed hut.
 The way down the other side of mosquito mountain is also pretty slow going, but now reasonably well cleared.
-Again, work is ongoing.
+Again, work is desperately needed clearing this segment.

 Note that there are currently no shelters along this trail, so if youre planning to spend a night on the trail you’ll need cover.
 If you’re planning to hike it in a single day be sure to heed my warning of timing at the melville hall river (that’s not the watercress river).
 If you dont have plenty of spare daylight at that point, turn back.
 Also ensure you have at least 2.5l of water per person when leaving the river if it is a hot day.
 There are no more streams until the very end of the segment.